Skip to content

 In particular, you'll need to:

-• load or install the SDK (see Web ).
+• load or install the SDK (see here).

 Important

-Ensure that the Web SDK is initialized within the Client ID that belongs to the same application as the client ID used to initialize the Mobile SDKs.
+Ensure that the Web SDK is initialized with the Client ID that belongs to the same application as the client ID used to initialize the Mobile SDKs.

 Step 7: Implement web to mobile request